lamsiman/2021fall_MLM/README.md

-# 2021fall_MLM
+# stats
-Attempts to replicate MLM studies from reading materials, with data and codes.
+Attempts to replicate results from quantitative studies, with data and codes.
 - Packages to be used should be installed first.

+## 2022 Longitudinal Methods
+Rogosa, D. R. (1995).
+Myths and methods: "Myths about longitudinal research," plus supplemental questions.
+In The analysis of change, J. M. Gottman, Ed.
+Hillsdale, New Jersey: Lawrence Erlbaum Associates, 3-66.

-## centering
+## 2021 MLM
 Enders, C. K., & Tofighi, D. (2007).
 Centering predictor variables in cross-sectional multilevel models: A new look at an old issue.
 Psychological Methods, 12(2), 121–138. https://doi.org/10.1037/1082-989X.12.2.121